rhyslwells/Data-Archive/content/uncleaned/Random Forests.md

 Use data that was not in boot strap data set - measure the accuracy based on these classiifcations.

-Refine the random forest by qweaking the [[hyperparameter]] of number of features used per step.
+Refine the random forest by qweaking the [[Hyperparameter]] of number of features used per step.

 ---
 missing data